 When you listen to what your gut tells you, odds are you’ll be guided in just the right direction.
 And one of the nicest things about being human is having access to this innate inner wisdom, which acts as a dependable navigation system through a very complex world.

 Gut instinct is often thought of in symbolic terms, but at times it can also be a very literal thing, since within your digestive tract lives an active microbial community known collectively as your microbiome.
-The good guys in this neighborhood are friendly bacteria called probiotics, which crowd out unwanted bacterial strains and work with your cells to enhance health and well-being.
-When you pay attention to your gut, you’ll find yourself on a path to happiness and glowing health at every level.
+The good guys in this neighborhood are friendly bacteria called probiotics, which crowd out unwanted bacterial strains and work with your cells to support health and well-being.
+When you pay attention to your gut, you’ll continue to enjoy happiness and glowing health at every level.
 Here’s how.

 Honor Your Need to Rest